El Reno Regional Airport: History

-TWISTEX storm chasers Tim Samaras, his son Paul and colleague Carl Young of South Lake Tahoe, California lost their lives in an EF3 multiple-vortex tornado near this area on May 31, 2013.
+An aviation museum called the Caldwell Collection at Mustang Field announced it would be opening in one of the original World War II hangars in January 2025.

 Facilities

 The airport covers 698 acre an elevation of 1,420 feet (433 m).
 It has two runways: 17/35 is 5,600 by 75 feet (1,707 x 23 m) concrete and 18/36 is 4,630 by 190 feet (1,411 x 58 m) turf.

 In the year ending February 12, 2008 the airport had 24,825 aircraft operations, average 68 per day: 99.9% general aviation and 0.1% military.
 24 aircraft were then based at the airport: 79% single-engine and 21% multi-engine.

+Tornadoes

+El Reno Regional Airport has been hit or close to being hit by multiple torandoes over the years.

+― On April 24, 2006, an short lived, anti-cyclonic, open air funnel tornado hit the airport directly.
+Although rated a weak F1 torando on the Fujita scale, it did heavy damage to 2 hangers, and damaged multiple airplanes, causing $1.5 million dollars in damage.

+― On May 8, 2007, an EF1 tornado touched down just east of the airport.
+This tornado was on the ground for 1.8 miles and was 150 yards wide.
+It did not directly affect the airport.

+― On May 31, 2013, the airport was barely spared by one of the strongest torandoes ever recorded.
+The infamous 2013 El Reno tornado passed less than a mile south of the airports runway.
+This multiple vortex tornado became the widest tornado ever recorded at 2.6 miles across.

 Mineral rights lease

 Every three years El Reno conducts a bidding for mineral rights on 320 acres of airport land.
 This is required because the city acquired the facility years ago from the Federal Aviation Administration.
 The proceeds must be used for either improvements at El Reno airport or other aviation-related purposes.
 The winning bid was made by Haggard Land Company, which offered $15,000 per acre plus a 20 percent royalty for any oil or gas it extracts from the land.
 The reported value of the deal to the city was $4,800,000.
 Mayor Matt White said his goal was to pay off the airport debt, currently estimated at $600,000.